-Concurrent Honours Chemistry/Bachelor of Education (without thesis) (This program will commence Fall 2010)
+Concurrent Honours Chemistry/Bachelor of Education (without thesis)

 All students are required to complete the requirements of the Honours Chemistry degree program, in addition to the Education courses listed below.
 Chemistry will be the first teachable subject for students in this program.
 All students must select a second teachable subject from Biology, Computer Science, Mathematics and Physics, and take six courses in the selected subject which satisfy the major requirements for an Honours degree in the selected subject.
 Students are advised to seek counselling in the Department of Chemistry to ensure that their selection of courses fulfills the requirements for the Honours Chemistry degree and the requirements for the second teachable subject.